pkNFTapi/pkNFT/README.md

         Encrypted API keys stored in _apiKeys mapping.
         Accessible via storeEncryptedAPIKey and getEncryptedAPIKey functions.

-    The pkNFT1155 contract implements a basic ERC1155 token with additional metadata and encryption features.
+    This contract creates the following functionalities:

+    Minting ERC-1155 tokens with associated metadata.
+    Toggling encryption on and off.
+    Storing and retrieving encrypted API keys for users.